-Figure 4-31 shows the temperature distribution in both the thermos and the surrounding air.
-The results are taken from the model including the flow.
+Figure 4-42 shows the temperature distribution in both the thermos and the surrounding air.
+The results are taken from the model that includes the fluid-flow simulation.
 However, the temperature results in the solid parts are close to identical for the two models of this example.

-Figure 4-31: Temperature results for the model including the fluid flow.
+Figure 4-42: Temperature results for the model including the fluid flow.

 Your main interest with the model is to calculate the integral cooling power, which indicates how long the coffee stays hot.
-The first model, using the h-coefficient to describe the cooling, resulted in a total cooling power of 11.1 W. The second model, including the flow resulted in 11.08 W. The models agree very well.
+The first model, using the h-coefficient to describe the cooling, resulted in a total cooling power of 11.1 W. The second model, including the fluid flow resulted in 11.08 W. The models agree very well.

 A second question concerns how the cooling power is distributed on the thermos surface.
 The heat transfer coefficient represents this property.
-Figure 4-32 shows a comparison of the predicted distribution of h along the height of the thermos between the two models.
+Figure 4-43 shows a comparison of the predicted distribution of h along the height of the thermos between the two models.

-Figure 4-32: Comparison between the predicted heat transfer coefficient for the two models.
+Figure 4-43: Comparison between the predicted heat transfer coefficient for the two models.
 The dashed line represents the model including the fluid flow.

-The flow model does a much better job at describing local cooling power.
+The fluid flow model does a much better job at describing local cooling power.

-Figure 4-33 depicts the flow of air around the thermos calculated from the flow model.
+Figure 4-44 depicts the flow of air around the thermos calculated from the flow model.

-Figure 4-33: The fluid velocity and streamlines for air around the thermos.
+Figure 4-44: The fluid velocity and streamlines for air around the thermos.